hyperledger-labs/minifabric/docs/README.md

 > peer1.org1.com --> mspid = org1-com, organization name = org1.com hostPort=7779
 > peer0.org2.com --> mspid = org2-com, organization name = org2.com hostPort=7780

 Currently **docket network** name is not configurable, it was automatically generated based on the working directory, this ensures that two different working directories will result two different docker networks.
-It allows you to setup two sites on same machine to mimic multiple organizations.
+It allows you to setup multiple sites on same machine to mimic multiple organizations cross multiple machines.

 ### To install your own chaincode
 To install your own chaincode, create the following subdirectory in your working directory: